JaronLau/Assignment-1/README.md

 ### Media

 ### Acknowledements
-I recieved inspiration from ticketmaster, and my own desire to know events that are going on in Singapore, for example Anime Expo or Collaborations.
+I recieved inspiration from ticketmaster, TheHoneycombers Singapore, and my own desire to know events that are going on in Singapore, for example Anime Expo or Collaborations.